-Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin under any program, activity, or service receiving federal financial assistance.
+Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color, or national origin under any program, activity, or service receiving federal financial assistance.
 Any student who believes he/she has been denied any service or benefit because of race should contact the Director of Student Advocacy and Accountability in AD208 or 318/797.5116.